expo/expo/docs/versions/unversioned/sdk/facebook-ads.md

 #### 1. Showing ad

-In order to show an ad, you have to first import it `BannerView` from the package:
+In order to show an ad, you first have to import `BannerAd` from the package:

 ```js
 import { FacebookAds } from 'expo';